 Check Thunderball results with all the National Lottery’s usual ways to find out whether you’re a winner.
 Use the mobile app, scan paper tickets or look online, where results are available from 9.30 pm on draw nights.
 Equally, you can watch live via the National Lottery website or its YouTube channel from 8.15 pm on evenings when there are draws.

 Thunderball is a safe, exciting and fun game to play, with a user-friendly format and reasonable odds.
-The National Lottery is thoroughly regulated and licensed and takes responsible play seriously.
+The National Lottery is thoroughly regulated and licenced and takes responsible play seriously.

 At the same time, when you take part you’ll be supporting the National Lottery’s great community causes up and down the country.
 So play to join the ranks of those who’ve already scooped the top prize – as the ads used to say, it could be you!
 We’d love to know how you get on.